peplin/peplin.github.com/_projects/2011-05-27-threephase.md

 playful and technical elements to create an immersive virtual world for experimentation and learning.

-From conception to implementation, the design shifted in a few ways in respose to the demands of the web-based user interface.
+From conception to implementation, the design shifted in a few ways in response to the demands of the web-based user interface.
 The nature of the web protocol HTTP also presented unique challenges to a real-time game, and Threephase applies some novel techniques to find scalable solutions.